johnwr-response/aks-kafka-beginners-course/LOCAL_NOTES.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic employee-salary --from-beginning --property print.key=true --property key.separator=, kafka-console-producer --broker-list localhost:9092 --topic employee-salary --property parse.key=true --property key.separator=,
 ```
+- `min.insync.replicas` reminder
+  - `acks`=all MUST be used in conjunction with `min.insync.replicas`
+  - `min.insync.replicas` can be set at the broker level or at the topic level (to override)

 # Github setup
 ```